Aitesedba/Rust-Miscellaneous-Projects/README.md

 ## How to execute the projects?
 To run a project, you simply do `cargo run --example <filename>`.
 This will run just the singular file for that one project.
 Make sure you have rust analyzer and/or rust cargo manager to be able to run the files.

-# 3 Challenges Completed so far
+# 3 Completed so far
 ![image](https://user-images.githubusercontent.com/57340908/179426908-9e55237d-b682-4ce4-a4fe-e6468dd926b9.png)